-You need to take control of your parental leave journey…because no one else will!
+You need to take control of your parental leave journey… because no one else will!
 Because you are your biggest advocate!
-Because roles and organisations change!
+Because roles and organizations change!

 While ultimately you can’t control what sort of birth you’ll have (or what sort of baby!), one thing you can take charge of is your parental leave journey.

 This is about me taking control the third time around.

 The first time I found out I was pregnant was one of the most thrilling moments in my life.
 It took my husband and I longer than expected, so to see those two lines on the pregnancy test felt like a complete miracle.
 My career was the last thing on my mind and I left for parental leave with no plan or expectations except to have a job to return to in 12 months’ time.

 The second time, I resigned from my job in Singapore to return to Australia to have my gorgeous baby girl.
 Once again, there was no return to work plan and my sole focus was on my expanding family.

-Things are definitely a lot different the third time round.
+Things are definitely a lot different the third time around.
 Why?
 Because I’m in a role that challenges me, I work for an organisation I want to continue working for and, more importantly, I can see opportunities for personal and professional growth and fulfilment.
 I’ve reached 15 years in financial services, which is a critical time for key leadership roles and an opportunity to make a difference.

 That means for this parental leave, I’ve designed a set of individual strategies to make sure I have a smooth transition leading into my leave, before and after, and to maintain my career momentum and make sure I’m in the best possible position on my return.